 Android devices are very popular due to their tight integration with services provide by Google as well as their ability to allow users to multi-task.

-USB Network Gate can be installed on your Android device through the Google Play Market or by downloading it from your computer.
+USB Network Gate can be installed on your Android device downloading it from your computer.

 - Start the program and connect the device to be shared to the Android’s USB port.